Inverse Optimization on Hierarchical Networks: An Application to Breast Cancer Clinical Pathways: Inverse Optimization Models and Concordance Metric

 Let $\hat{\mathcal{W}}_{l,t}=\{\hat\bw^{1}_{l,t}, \ldots, \hat\bw^{S_{l,t}}_{l,t}\}$ denote a dataset of $S_{l,t}$ patient pathways with positive clinical outcomes (i.e., survived) and $\hat{\mathcal{V}}_{l,t}=\{\hat\bv^{1}_{l,t}, \ldots, \hat\bv^{D_{l,t}}_{l,t}\}$ denote a dataset of $D_{l,t}$ patient pathways with negative clinical outcomes (i.e., died) for network $G_{l,t}$.
 All of these pathways are assumed to be feasible flow vectors for the shortest path problem on their corresponding networks.
 Let $\hat{\mathcal{W}}= \cup_{l=0}^{L-1} \cup_{t=1}^{|I_l|} \hat{\mathcal{W}}_{l,t}$ and $\hat{\mathcal{V}}= \cup_{l=0}^{L-1} \cup_{t=1}^{|I_l|} \hat{\mathcal{V}}_{l,t}$ be the set of patient pathways with positive and negative clinical outcomes over all the subnetworks in the model.
 Let $M^{q}_{l,t} \in J_{l,t}$ and $N^{q}_{l,t} \in J_{l,t}$ be the index sets of networks traversed by $\hat\bw^{q}_{l,t}$ and $\hat\bv^{q}_{l,t}$, respectively.
 If formulation~\eqref{model:hierioref} has multiple optimal solutions, we can use patient data to determine a cost vector that, in addition to maximizing fit with the hierarchical reference pathways, provides separation between $\hat{\mathcal{W}}$ and $\hat{\mathcal{V}}$.
 Once formulation~\eqref{model:hierioref} is solved and the set of optimal duality gaps is generated, we use it as input into the following inverse optimization model:

 \begin{strip}

 \end{strip}

 The second constraint forces the cost vector to achieve the optimal duality gap found in model~\eqref{model:hierioref}.
 In other words, all feasible solutions of~\eqref{model:hierpatientref} are optimal solutions to~\eqref{model:hierioref}.
 The third and fourth constraints define the duality gaps with respect to the pathways in $\hat{\mathcal{W}}_{l,t}$ and $\hat{\mathcal{V}}_{l,t}$, respectively.
 Again, the duality gaps are nonnegative since all patient pathways are feasible for the forward problem.
 The remaining constraints are as defined in~\eqref{model:hierioref}.
+Unlike model~\eqref{model:hierioref}, the duality gaps in the objective function are linear, as quadratic terms would result in a non-convex problem.
 Note that the number of patient pathways for different levels may vary.
 Moreover, the number of patients with positive and negative outcomes can be disproportionate.
 To compensate for the imbalance in the data for different levels and patient outcomes, we use the parameters $\alpha_{l}$ and $\beta_{l}$ in the objective function.
 They are defined as follows.
 Let $S_l$ be the total number of patient pathways with positive outcomes in level $l$, i.e., $S_l = \sum_{t\in I_l} S_{l,t}$.
 Similarly, let $D_l = \sum_{t\in I_l} D_{l,t}$.
 We define $B = \underset{l \in \{0,\ldots,L-1\}}{\text{min}} \{ S_l + D_l\}$ and set $\alpha_l = B/S_l$ and $\beta_l = B/D_l$.

+Note that model~\eqref{model:hierpatientref} is essential in finding a meaningful cost vector in our inverse optimization framework.
+The reference pathways used in model~\eqref{model:hierpatientref} can be a small subset of the possible pathways and may not cover all the arcs in the subnetworks.
+Adding the patient data in model~\eqref{model:hierpatientref} helps to find an optimal cost vector among all the optimal cost vectors from model~\eqref{model:hierioref} that will result in a more meaningful measure of concordance. \ny{In our numerical results, we show that without model~\eqref{model:hierpatientref}, the association between the concordance metric and survival may become statistically insignificant.}